Burnaby Housing Authority

 Policy development, development approvals and advocacy for non-market housing are led by Burnaby's Planning and Development Department with support for other roles from a number of other City departments including Engineering, Finance, Lands and Facilities and Corporate Services.

-The City would continue to provide these functions in support of non-market housing, with or without the BHA.
+The City will continue to provide these functions in support of non-market housing, with or without the BHA.

 The City does not have a department or separate agency dedicated to the development or construction of non-market housing, nor does it typically directly operate non-market housing.

-A housing authority is an organization focused on the delivery of non-market or subsidized housing.
+A housing authority is a corporation focused primarily on the delivery of non-market or subsidized housing.
 Housing authorities typically develop, manage and administer housing.
 Housing authorities have different objectives, depending on the needs of the communities.
 For example:

 - Whistler Housing Authority aims to provide work force housing.